-Though I want to live a life of integrity with you and before the LORD, it is tempting to draw back and hide parts of my life from the community in which I live.
-The irony here, as well as the deception, is that I cannot hide my physicality from you.
+Though I want to live a life of integrity with you and before the Lord, it is tempting to draw back and hide parts of my life from the community in which I live.
+The irony here, as well as the deception, is that I cannot conceal my physicality from you.

 A few years ago Lucia and I began a process of repenting of the poor fitness (sin) patterns in our lives by sculpting out a practical and workable plan for objective and measurable change.

-Step #1 – Repentance is the first and biggest step of all.
+Step #1 – Repentance is the first and most significant step of all.
 If you do not get this first step right, you will not be able to get to your goals.
 Repentance is the secret sauce that determines the quality of your health.

 Genuine repentance is not primarily about a plan, but about your heart.
 There are thousands of weight loss plans in the marketplace.
 The cultural gurus give you their ideas, but there is only one way to repent: it is a gift from God (2 Timothy 2:24-25).

 I have tried different programs offered by the health advocates.
 Most of them worked to some degree, but none of them hit the real target because all of them were various forms of behavioral modification.

 Those plans give you a methodology that focuses on what you can see in the physical world, but they do not zero in on what you cannot see, which is in your heart–the spiritual person.
 Though there are practical necessities to losing weight, there is a more critical issue, which is internal transformation.